QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 <div class="row row-cols-md-2"><div>

 NFS files are created with the permissions of the remote user.
-If the user is root, and root squashing was enabled, then "nobody" will be used instead.
+If the remote user is root, and root squashing is disabled, then the files will be created as root.

 ```bash
 # see NFS exports